WeatherLab/fsodoc/source/concepts/structure.rst

 Application Structure
 #####################

-To get the most out of CodeIgniter, you need to understand how the application is structured, by default, and what you can change to meet the needs of your application.
+To get the most out of FSO, you need to understand how the application is structured, by default, and what you can change to meet the needs of your application.

 Default Directories